tbradbury/learning-site/md-posts/eks-basics.md

 - AutoScaling Groups
 - security groups added to workers
 - Creates kubeconfig file
 - adds additional IAM users to Cluster.
 When you create the Cluster with Terraform the users your using to access AWS with **awscli** will automaticlay be added to the Cluster so you they have access to the cluster.
-But we willwant to make changes to this from our CI workflow.
+But we will want to make changes to this from our CI workflow.
 If your using the same IAM credetials (not recommended) this will be fine.
-If your using seperate user there IAM ARN value needs adding to the [aws-auth ConfigMap](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) `map_users = var.map_users` will sort this.
+If your using a seperate user their IAM ARN value needs adding to the [aws-auth ConfigMap](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) `map_users = var.map_users` will sort this.

 **kubernetes.tf**